ananya-bangera/Music_Mania/README.md

 ## 🔧 Usage
->Refer to requirements.txt for all the python module need to execute the website
+* Refer to <a href="https://github.com/ananya-bangera/Music_Mania/blob/main/requirements.txt">requirements.txt</a> for all the python module need to execute the website.
->To open the webpage, run the run.py python file.
+* To open the webpage, run the run.py python file.
-Then hold the ctrl key and click on the link given in the output to open the webpage
+* Then hold the ctrl key and click on the link given in the output to open the webpage

 ## ⚙️ Applications
 >As each and every person  wants things to happen faster ,and  dont want to waste valuable time